Module Catalogue 2026/27

 (3) Understanding of the Earth’s major natural systems.

-(4) Understanding of the relationship between processes and forms with a range of process domains and across a range of time-scales.
+(4) Understanding of the relationship between processes and landforms.

-(5) Understanding how the Earth’s major systems have changed in the past over a range of timescales.
+(5) Understanding of how the Earth’s major systems have changed in the past over a range of timescales and are likely to change in the future under climate warming.

 (6) Understanding of the importance of Physical Geographical knowledge for human activity and environmental management.